ms609/inapplicable/README.md

 # Install the devtools package from CRAN, if necessary
 if(!require(devtools)) install.packages("devtools")

-# Install need the latest version of APE...
-install.packages('ape', '.', repos = 'http://ape-package.ird.fr/')
-# And a working development version of phangorn...
+# Install a working development version of phangorn...
-devtools::install_github('KlausVigo/phangorn', ref='1167f0be62f13cfad0fca8ae8224318c407195bf')
+devtools::install_github('KlausVigo/phangorn', ref='7192bfb4403c35c16a7b735160525d272736b061') # 30 Oct 2017
-# Before you install the inapplicable package from GitHub:
+# ... .before you install the inapplicable package from GitHub:
 if (!require(inapplicable)) devtools::install_github('ms609/inapplicable')

 # Load the inapplicable package into R